Conducted Measurements

 Shielded environment to suppress ambient interference

-In RF testing, conducted measurements are used to directly characterize the signal at an antenna connector or RF port.
+In RF testing, conducted measurements characterize intentional radio signals directly at antenna connectors or RF test ports, bypassing over-the-air propagation.

 Determination of RF output power for Wi-Fi, LTE, Bluetooth, and other transmitters